EdoardoPedrocchi/predict-IPO-with-machine-learning/README.md

 do you want to know the results of the test? [see my presentation](https://github.com/EdoardoPedrocchi/predict-IPO-with-machine-learning/blob/main/IPO_final.pdf)

-would you like to see the dataset used? click here. would you also like to try out the model? please do so, but mention and contact me!
+would you like to see the dataset used? [click here](https://github.com/EdoardoPedrocchi/predict-IPO-with-machine-learning/blob/main/dataset)

+would you also like to try out the model? please do so, but mention and contact me!